Recurrent orthostatic numbness with carotid stenosis and beta-blocker use

 Digital Object Identifier (DOI)

 Lakshminarayan, Kamakshi; Holloway, Stephen; and Muley, Suraj, "Recurrent orthostatic numbness with carotid stenosis and beta-blocker use" (2003).
-Neurology Articles.
+Neurology.
 503.